 Remember to factor in the closing costs

 When calculating your anticipated expenses, always include the closing costs.
-This additional expense will come in when seeking for services such as home inspection, legal fees, and land transfer taxes, property insurance, utility and moving costs.
-They are the hidden expenses that most first time home buyers forget.
+This additional expense will come in when seeking services such as home inspection, legal fees, and land transfer taxes, property insurance, utility, and moving costs.
+They are the hidden expenses that most first-time homebuyers forget.

 Always use the most cost-effective payment amortization schedule

-To find out more about mortgage tips for the first time homeowners, contact PrestoMortgages, the trusted mortgage broker in Ontario’.
+To find out more about mortgage tips for first-time homeowners, contact PrestoMortgages, the trusted mortgage broker in Ontario’.